 Before the rut bucks begin marking out their territory, getting ready for when the does go into estrus.
 They do this by making scrapes and investigating the scrapes of other bucks.
 You can make mock scrapes with buck scent to attract curious bucks who want to know the newcomer to their area.

 Deer urine also works well before the rut and can have a calming effect on both bucks and does.
 Deer are social animals and usually want to be with other deer.

 During the rut doe estrus is by far the best scent to be using if you’re hunting bucks.
 Bucks go crazy when they think they smell a doe ready to mate and will take a lot of risks to find her.

 After the rut the deer are preparing for winter and are very cautious.
 During this time period, it’s best to be conservative with scents and stick to covering up your own scent.
 That said doe estrus can sometimes still lure in a dominant mature buck who’s looking for the last few does that haven’t mated.

 A great way to lure in bucks and even does is to make what appears to be the scrape of a dominant buck.
 Expose the bare earth and scrape into it a little with your boot.
 Then spray some buck urine in the mock scrape.
 You can even place a dripper above the scrape to make it appear active.

 Laying a scent trail

-Scent trails are lines of scent that a deer will follow, ideally right up to where you’re waiting.
-You do this with a scent drag, a rag or piece of premade fabric that you drag behind you on a string.
-Make sure you drag the scent from your stand into the woods, not the other way around, so that its strongest point is where you are.
+A scent trail is a line of scent that a deer will follow, ideally right up to where you’re waiting.
+You make these with a scent drag, a rag or piece of premade fabric that you drag behind you on a string.
+Make sure you drag the scent from your tree stand into the woods, not the other way around, so that its strongest point is where you are.